JerryWu96/MEAN_APP_DEV/HW2/README.md

 There are two types of HTTP requests that I practiced: <b>GET</b> and <b>POST</b>.

 ## Express

-As the middleware running on the server side, it serves as a listner and respond to HTTP requests.
+As the middleware running on the server side, it serves as a listener and respond to HTTP requests.
 In this assignment, i wrote a simple router file: routes/myRouter.js.
 It will respond to both HTTP requests.

 ## Postman